BurntSushi/blog/content/post/ripgrep.md

 **Pattern**: `\p{Greek}` (matches any Greek symbol)

 {{< high text >}}
-rg     0.470 +/- 0.049 (lines: 23)*+
+rg     0.414 +/- 0.021 (lines: 23)*+
+pt     12.745 +/- 0.166 (lines: 23)
-sift   7.715 +/- 0.125 (lines: 23)
+sift   7.767 +/- 0.264 (lines: 23)
 {{< /high >}}

 * `*` - Best mean time.
 * `+` - Best sample time.

-**Analysis**: This one is pretty simple. `rg` compiles `\p{Greek}` into a deterministic finite state machine while Go will also use a finite state machine, but it is a *nondeterministic* simulation.
+**Analysis**: This one is pretty simple. `rg` compiles `\p{Greek}` into a deterministic finite state machine while Go (used in `pt` and `sift`) will also use a finite state machine, but it is a *nondeterministic* simulation.
 The core difference between the two approaches is that the former is only ever in one state at any point in time, while the latter must constantly keep track of all the different states it is in.

 ### `linux_unicode_greek_casei`